ripienaar/free-for-dev/README.md

   * [filehero.io](https://filehero.io/) — Make it easy to access your company's file storage from a corporate download page.
 Free for 5 concurrent downloads
   * [wistia.com](http://wistia.com/) — Video hosting with viewer analytics, HD video delivery, and marketing tools to help understand your visitors, 25 videos and Wistia branded player
   * [cnverg.com](https://cnverg.com/) — Real-time shared visual workspace, whiteboard, GitHub integration.
 Free 5 GB, 5 spaces and 5 collaborators, no GitHub repos
+  * [integram.org](http://integram.org/) — bots that allow us to get notification of all activity at repository that used by team using telegram chat

 ## Code Quality